grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The resulting device was crude, but Hemi trusted the numbers on his clipboard and the fundamental simplicity of the things he had made.

-Another hour had passed as he worked on them, and Hemi intuited that it might be time to check on the sub with the ram.
+Another hour had passed as he worked, and Hemi intuited that it might be time to check on the sub with the ram.
 He lifted the big crescent wrench and smacked it against the hull of the _Gnat_ with all his might.
-Shakes looked around at the clanging sound that managed to creep across just above the racket of the diesel engine, and he gave Hemi a thumbs up.
-Shakes throttled back, and the sound of the engine died down just enough to give Hemi a tremendous sense of relief.
-Shakes pointed to the engine kill button on the wall near Hemi and then reached up above his head to pull the hatch into place.
-At the same time Hemi thumbed the engine kill button and true silence --- silence like Hemi had never quite experienced before in all his years on submarines --- overtook the small boat.
+Shakes looked around at the clanging sound that managed to creep across to him just above the racket of the diesel engine, and saw Hemi giving him a "kill it" gesture.
+Shakes gave Hemi a thumbs up and then throttled back.

+The sound of the engine died down just enough to give Hemi a tremendous sense of relief.
+Shakes pointed to the engine kill button on the wall and Hemi thumbed the button.
+True silence --- silence like Hemi had never quite experienced before in all his years on submarines --- overtook the small boat.

+The silence only lasted a second before Shakes' suddenly nasally-sounding voice broke in.
+"What the fuck're we doin' now?"

+"Take us down.
+As deep as the _Gnat_ can go."

-It only last a second before Shakes started pouring nasally-voiced orders into it.
-"Hemi, switch us back to the fucking electric motor man."
+"Switch us back to the fucking electric motor man."

+[//]: # (----- EDITED TO HERE ------)

 Hemi pulled the levers in reverse order to before to disengage the drive from the diesel and re-engage the electric motor.
 Unlike the diesel the electric motor didn't have to be started.
 Shakes just pushed the throttle forward and the much softer hum of the electric drive motor increased in pitch along with the slight sense of acceleration.

-"We diving Hemi?"
-Shakes asked, still not sure exactly what the plan was.

-"Yes.
-Take us down.
-As deep as you can go."

 Hemi stepped forward and powered up the passive sonar unit.
 He put the headset on and listened to the quiet ocean around them.
 He couldn't hear the _Prospect_ at all --- Percy must be running very slowly.
 But swinging the mics around he found the sub with the ram easily a few nautical miles off to the west of the _Gnat_.
 Even though the pursuing sub had to be much further away than the _Prospect_, and even though they were running submerged on electric motors, the sub with the ram was running fast enough to be easily tracked.
 They did not care who knew where they were.